 Through an intentional strategy for discipleship built upon small group models, the region’s potential for leadership development and growth will be maximized.

 The future of the church is largely dependent upon the character and competencies of those who are entrusted with the leadership thereof.
 It is often stated that everything rises and falls on leadership.
-For the church to be relevant in today’s world, the Asia-Pacific Region needs our leaders to be in touch with the world in which they live.
+For the church to be relevant in today’s world, the Asia-Pacific Region needs its leaders to be in touch with the world in which they live.
 While our faith is unchanging, the way that we package and communicate that faith into society needs to change.

 As a response to this need, a dual emphasis will be placed on the retooling of existing leaders and the identifying and development of emerging leaders, with ongoing training and orientation for those assuming leadership assignments.
 To assist the districts and local churches, the Region will promote the concept of field wide Leadership Development Initiatives, with specific focus placed on emerging leaders 35 years of age and younger.

 Leadership Development (servant type) of all involved in any form of ministry leadership or oversight on the Region, shall become a central consideration to all that we do.
 Emerging leaders need to be identified and nurtured.
 Existing leaders need to be given further education and encouraged to mentor and actively integrate emerging leaders.
 Leadership Development of young emerging leaders (35 years of age and younger), youth and children shall be of priority.